Knowledge Centre

 Academic Explanation

-In quantitative finance, overfitting arises when your model’s complexity or number of parameters is too high, capturing noise instead of true market structure.
+In quantitative finance, overfitting arises when your model's complexity or number of parameters is too high for the limited market data available, capturing noise instead of true market structure.

 Impact on the Algorithm/Model